 An important and recent family law decision regarding the equitable distribution of property in Florida that you need to be aware of comes from the case of Ramos v.
 Ramos, LEXIS 17847, (Fla.
 4th DCA 2017)).
-In Ramos, the District Court of Appeals ruled that commingling may be proven by an appreciation of pre-marital assets.
-Commingling of marital assets in Florida, which creates marital property in the eyes of the court as concerns equitable distribution of property in Florida, may occur when pre-marital assets appreciate in value during the marriage, but does not occur when pre-marital assets depreciate significantly in value during the marriage.
+In Ramos, the District Court of Appeals ruled that commingling may be proven under certain circumstances by an appreciation of pre-marital assets.
+Commingling of marital assets in Florida, which may create marital property in the eyes of the court as concerns equitable distribution of property in Florida, can occur when pre-marital assets appreciate in value during the marriage, but generally does not occur when pre-marital assets depreciate significantly in value during the marriage.
 Stated simply, if one spouse owned property before getting married, and that property goes up substantially in value while they are married, the court may choose to consider the appreciated value as co-marital property subject to equitable distribution.
 Call a divorce attorney Orlando and divorce attorney Clermont FL today for the answers you need.
 The Jacobs Law Firm may be reached by calling 407-335-8113.

 In Ramos, the Court explicitly determined that “Section 61.075(6)(a)(1)(b), Florida Statutes (2016), states that only the enhanced value of non-marital assets resulting from the efforts of either party during the marriage will become marital.
 Our case law is reflective of the Statute.”
 Basing its decision regarding commingling on another important 4th DCA case about the equitable distribution of property in Florida, Pereboom v.
 Pereboom, 959 So.
 2d 1205, 1206 (Fla.
 4th DCA 2007), the Court noted that the Husband proved he had owned and operated his business for a period of at least ten years prior to the beginning of his marriage.
 The Jacobs Law Firm, Family Lawyer Clermont FL, and a Family Lawyer Orlando, can litigate your case to help protect your assets.